tejeshn48/3000/charan1.md

 - Once the download is complete, run the jenkins.msi installation file.
 - The setup wizard starts.
 Click Next to proceed.
 - Select the install destination folder and click Next to continue.
 - Under the Run service as a local or domain user option, enter the domain username and password for the user account you want to run Jenkins with.
-Click Test Credentials to verify the login data, then click Next to proceed.
+Click Test Credentials to verify the login data, then click next to proceed.
 Using the Run service as a Local system option doesn’t require you to enter user login data.
 Instead, it grants Jenkins full access to your system and services.
 Note that this is a less secure option and is thus not recommended.
-Note: When selecting the Run service as a local or domain user, the user in question must have the required permission to log on as a service.
+Note: When selecting the run service as a local or domain user, the user in question must have the required permission to log on as a service.
 If this is not the case, an error message stating the account cannot be verified appears.
 In the event of this error, perform the following steps to resolve the issue:
 - Make sure you are logge
 - D in as a user with administrative privileges.
 - In the Administrative Tools, open Local Security Policy.